FU-BEST 23: History of European Diplomacy

-|Credit Points||5 ECTS / 3 U.S. credits|
+|Credit Points||6 ECTS / 3 U.S. credits|

-The strength of this new regime was put to a test by liberal national movements thatproved difficult to contain as well as various crises caused by the instability of the OttomanEmpire and the creation of a new form of European nation-states (i.e. Italy and Germany).
-In the end, the character of European diplomacy was profoundly altered, in particular by Bismarck’s particular brand of foreign policy and a new wave of imperialism, but also by the idea of internationalism.
+The strength of this new regime was put to a test by liberal national movements thatproved difficult to contain as well as various crises caused by the instability of the OttomanEmpire and the creation of a new form of European nation-states (i.e. Italy in 1866 and Germany in 1871).
+Europe at that time took a close look at the American Civil War (1861-65).
+The character of European diplomacy was profoundly altered, especially by Bismarck’s particular brand of foreign policy from 1871 to1890 and a new wave of imperialism, but also by the idea of internationalism.

-In 1914, a minor crisis in Sarajevo turned into a European and, eventually, global war.
-In response, the statesmen taking part in the Paris Peace Conference sought to institutionalize a system of collective security.
-However, with the advent of new aggressive and belligerent regimes, this endeavor failed miserably.
-It turned out that Western democracies could not appease Hitler.
+In 1914, a minor crisis in Sarajevo turned into the First World War, which in 1917 alsoinvolved the United States.
+In response, the statesmen taking part in the Paris Peace Conferences in 1919 sought to institutionalize a system of collective security (without U.S.participation).
+However, with the advent of new aggressive and belligerent regimes in Italy,Japan, and Germany, this endeavor failed.
+Western democracies could not appeaseHitler.

-After the Second World War, Great Britain and France both lost their Empire, though each of them in their own way.
-At the same time, Western Europe tried to further integration on a regional level and, at first, focused on economic integration.
-Only later on did European states increase integration on a political and diplomatic level as well.
-The violent break-up of Yugoslavia with its ensuing ethnic tensions and the embarrassing display of European disunity undoubtedly hastened this process.
+After the Second World War (1939-45), with the United States taking part from 1941 onward, Germany became a divided nation.
+West Germany was occupied until 1955.Great Britain and France both lost their Empires in the 1960s.
+From 1951 onward, WesternEurope tried to pursue integration on a regional level which, at first, focused on economicintegration.
+Only in 1992 did European states intensify integration on a political and diplomatic level as well.
+The violent break-up of Yugoslavia in 1991 with its ensuing ethnictensions and the embarrassing display of European disunity hastened this process.